| The Cosmetic Significance of Follicular

 achieved, and with fewer than "normal" numbers

+of hairs.
 The challenge becomes how to redistribute this precious

 limited commodity with the least amount of waste and